eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud_tls/wan_edge_cloud_tls.rst

 .. warning::

-   In this example it is assumed the reader has basic knowledge of TLS concepts since terms like Certificate Authority (CA), Private Key, `Rivest–Shamir–Adleman` (RSA) cryptosystem, and Diffie-Hellman encryption protocol are not explained in detail.
+   In this example it is assumed the reader has basic knowledge of :term:`TLS` concepts since terms like :term:`CA`, :term:`Public-key cryptography`, :term:`RSA`, and :term:`Diffie-Hellman` are not explained in detail.

 .. contents::
     :depth: 2